 11 am Protein shake after training.

 12 pm Egg mayonnaise sandwich and yoghurt.
-I try to get a couple of pieces of fruit in, and a bit of sugar, usually chocolate.
+A couple of pieces of fruit and a bit of chocolate.

-1.30 pm After an hour’s break I do some weights in the gym, drinking a protein shake on my way around the circuit.
+1.30 pm After an hour’s break, Helen does some weights in the gym while drinking a protein shake.

 Source: Telegraph